GoogleCloudPlatform/flink-on-k8s-operator/docs/user_guide.md

 To update a running Flink job's program or execution settings, you can create new savepoint, terminate the job, and create a new FlinkCluster with the new program, settings, and savepoint.
 However, in some cases, you may want to update the Flink job while maintaining the logical continuity of the Flink job with the FlinkCluster custom resource.
-In this case, you can continuously update the `spec.job` of the FlinkCluster custom resource, and the Flink operator takes care of the process required to update the Flink job.
+In this case, you can continuously update the FlinkCluster custom resource, and the Flink operator takes care of the process required to update the Flink job and cluster.

 There are several points to note when using the job update feature.
 * To use the job update feature, `savepointsDir` must be set and the value of this field cannot be deleted when updating.
 This is because the Flink operator requires the value to create a savepoint for job updates.
 * You can replay Flink job from your desired savepoint by updating `fromSavepoint`.
-If you want to resume the updated job from the latest savepoint, remove or unset `fromSavepoint`.
+If you want to resume the updated job from the latest savepoint, set `fromSavepoint` to `LATEST`.
 * `cancelRequested` and `savepointGeneration` are not allowed to update at the same time with other fields due to functional characteristics.

-There are some behavioral characteristics in job update.
+There are some behavioral characteristics in update.
-* Whenever the spec.job is modified, the Flink operator creates a [ControllerRevision](https://godoc.org/k8s.io/api/apps/v1#ControllerRevision) resource that stores the changed spec.
+* Whenever the FlinkCluster spec is updated, the Flink operator creates a [ControllerRevision](https://godoc.org/k8s.io/api/apps/v1#ControllerRevision) resource that stores the changed spec.
 ControllerRevisions can be used to check the editing history.
-* FlinkCluster job can be updated even if the job is in terminated state.
-But depending on the `cleanUpPolicy`, Flink operator may need to recover the Flink cluster first.
-If `cleanUpPolicy` is `"KeepCluster"`, Flink operator will progress Flink job update immediately.
-But if `cleanUpPolicy` is `"DeleteCluster"` or `"DeleteTaskManager"`, the Flink operator redeploys terminated components of Flink cluster first and then progress the Flink job update, because some components of Flink cluster is also terminated when Flink job is stopped.
-For more information about `cleanUpPolicy`, see [FlinkCluster Custom Resource Definition](./crd.md).
+* If update is triggered while the cluster is running, all components are re-created after terminated.
+If update is triggered in terminated state, all components are re-created as well.

-For example, you can create [wordcount job v1.9.2](../examples/job_update/wordcount-1.9.2.yaml) and update it to [wordcount job v1.9.3](../examples/job_update/wordcount-1.9.3.yaml) like this.
+For example, you can create [wordcount job v1.9.2](../examples/update/wordcount-1.9.2.yaml) and update it to [wordcount job v1.9.3](../examples/update/wordcount-1.9.3.yaml) like this.

 ```bash
 kubectl apply -f examples/job_update/wordcount-1.9.2.yaml
 kubectl apply -f examples/job_update/wordcount-1.9.3.yaml
 ```

-In this example, `job.args` and `job.initContainers.env` are updated to change job jar and arguments.
+In this example, Flink cluster image, job jar and job arguments are updated and the task manager is scaled from 1 to 2.